shreyak-05/human-detector-and-tracker/README.md

 ---

+## License

 **License**: Apache 2.0 License - see [LICENSE](LICENSE) file for details.

+We chose the Apache 2.0 License for this project because it provides the perfect balance of openness and legal protection for both academic and commercial use.
+Apache 2.0 is fully compatible with all our dependencies (OpenCV, ONNX Runtime, GoogleTest) and includes explicit patent grants that protect contributors and users from patent litigation—a crucial consideration for AI/ML projects.
+Additionally, it's an industry-standard license widely adopted in the robotics and computer vision community, ensuring our work can be easily integrated into both open-source and proprietary systems without legal barriers.

 **Built for**: ENPM700 - Software Development for Robotics | University of Maryland, College Park